fasharif/Assembly/README.md

 # Assembly
 low-level programming language with a very strong correspondence between the instructions in the language and the architecture's machine code instructions.

+To Write x86 assembly code.

-Down load visual studio you will require this in your next weeks class
+Download visual studio you will require this in your next weeks class

 https://visualstudio.microsoft.com/downloads/